tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <img src="/assets/img/integrations/content_createexperiment.png">

-When a user clicks on the "Create experiment button" you can use the REST API to create the experiment with the relevant variation codes.
+When a user clicks on the "Create experiment" button you can use the REST API to create the experiment with the relevant variation codes.

 Example form HTML code: